jzazhou/weather-station/README.md

 ![The weather station UI](preview.png)

-The interface is drawn from scratch.
-There's no desktop environment and no GUI library — the code builds each frame as an image with Pillow and writes it straight to the screen.
+The interface is drawn from scratch using Pillow UI due to outdated Waveshare.

 ---